Abner0907/basalt/doc/Calibration.md

 * `opt_poses` enables optimization based camera pose initialization.
 Sometimes helps to better initialize the spline before running optimization with `opt_corners`.
 * `opt_corners` enables optimization based on reprojection corner positions **(should be used by default)**.
 * `opt_cam_time_offset` computes the time offset between camera and the IMU.
 This option should be used only for refinement when the optimization already converged.
-* `opt_imu_scale` enables IMU axis scaling, rotation and mislignment calibration.
+* `opt_imu_scale` enables IMU axis scaling, rotation and misalignment calibration.
 This option should be used only for refinement when the optimization already converged.
 * `opt_mocap` enables Mocap optimization.
 You should run it only after pressing `init_mocap`.
 * `huber_thresh` controls the threshold for the huber norm in pixels for the optimization.